dujiangsu/dujiangsu.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am going to join School of Computer Science and Engineering at [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/) as an associate professor.
+Hi, I am an associate professor at School of Computer Science and Engineering of [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/).
 My current research mainly focuses on Scalable and Efficient ML Inference/Training System through optimizing hardware operator, algorithm design, task scheduling, and resource management.

 I am looking for highly-motivated Master and PhD students, please email your CV to me if you are interested.